-Dealing With a Complex Divorce in Pennsylvania?
+Dealing With a Complex Divorce in Chester County, PA?

 Let's face it - all divorces are complex.
 You could own very little property, have no major assets and still end up in an incredibly intricate proceeding.
 Why?
 Untangling two individuals who have spent any amount of time together - whether it is two months or two decades - is an emotional, physical, and financial balancing act.
 It is fraught with delicate maneuvering and subtle negotiation, all of which can mean the world to one or both individuals, no matter how small the item or topic in question might be.
 In fact, if you are in the process of getting a divorce, it is safe to say that mostly everything in your life at the moment is complex - relatively speaking.

 However, at the Law Offices of Sheryl R. Rentz, P.C., we recognize that in some marriages – especially ones that share a significant amount of money, debt, and property – complexity is more than a relative notion.
 In such cases, an experienced Chester County lawyer who fully understands high-asset divorce is imperative.